waocats/crabgo/src/doc/contrib/src/tests/profiling.md

 One way to test this is to use [hyperfine].
 This is a tool that can be used to measure the difference between different commands and settings.
-Usually this is done by measuring the time it takes for `cargo build` to finish in a large project where the build is fresh (no actual compilation is performed).
-Just run `cargo build` once before using hyperfine.
+Usually this is done by measuring the time it takes for `crabgo build` to finish in a large project where the build is fresh (no actual compilation is performed).
+Just run `crabgo build` once before using hyperfine.

 [hyperfine]: https://github.com/sharkdp/hyperfine